learn-co-curriculum/dsc-filtering-v2-4/README.md

 ## Introduction

-Now that you've gotten a brief introduction to SQL, its time to get some hands on practice connecting to a database via Python and executing to some queries.
+Now that you've gotten a brief introduction to SQL, its time to get some hands-on practice connecting to a database via Python and executing some queries.

 ## Objectives